ioannismesionis/ioannismesionis.github.io/_posts/2020-11-28-test-driven-development.md

 ## Continuous Delivery
 **Continuous delivery** picks up where continuous integration ends.
 In continuous delivery, if the changes from CI are successfully built and tested, then CD would deliver the code to the shared repository.
 The shared repository would have the new code/model that the rest of the team members could access.
 The goal of continuous delivery is to have a codebase that is always ready for deployment to a production environment.

-Note: Continuous Delivery is not yet used in EasyJet

 # Type of Tests
 Through the CI/CD, there was a discussion of creating tests to automatically check the robustness of the code.